 This page is dedicated to introducing you to the members who serve on the Board.
 We are most pleased to present this outstanding group of Board members.
 Each has graciously agreed to serve on the Penn-Del AER Board of Directors for the upcoming term.

-Mary C. Daubenspeck (Term 2019–2022) is currently certified through PDE and ACVREP as a TVI/COMS.
+Mary C. Daubenspeck (Term 2022–2025) is currently certified through PDE and ACVREP as a TVI/COMS.
 She is a graduate of KSU with a BS in El Ed and BVI Ed.
 O&M Certification from Pitt 1984.
 Mary currently works as a TVI/COMS for PA CAIU 15.
 She worked closely with BSO and the Optimist Olympics to promote and develop sports and activities to develop skills and provide recreational opportunities for children, adults and their families.
 She served as a member of the board to the Pennsylvania Association of Blind Athletes, the Penn Del AER and Vision Resources of Central Pennsylvania where she is currently a member of the Programs and Services Committee working with other members to continue and develop programs for the visually impaired population in this area.
-She anticipates retirement from service as a school age provider for 32 years at the end of the current school year.

 Brenda Egan (Term 2021–2024) earned a master’s degree in education for students who are blind and visually impaired and supervisory certification from the University of Pittsburgh.
 Her undergraduate degree is from Slippery Rock State College in Special Education/Elementary Education.
 She retired from the Western Pennsylvania School for Blind Children where she had been the Director of the Early Childhood Program for 24 years.
-Prior to her current position she was a classroom teacher, and a project coordinator for a federally funded deaf-blind grant.
 She was also employed by Lincoln Intermediate Unit #12 as a classroom teacher and was instrumental in launching the Orientation and Mobility Program at the IU.
 Brenda is an active member of the Penn-Del AER Chapter.

 Kerry Lueders (Term 2020–2023) is an Assistant Professor and the Co-Director of the Low Vision Rehabilitation at Salus University, formerly the Pennsylvania College of Optometry (PCO).
 She is also a Low Vision Therapist at the William Feinbloom Vision Rehabilitation Center at The Eye Institute in Philadelphia, PA.
 Kerry graduated from PCO in 1999 with a Master of Science in Orientation and Mobility, and subsequently added certificates in Education of the Visually Impaired and Low Vision Rehabilitation.
 Prior to her current appointment, she provided O&M services for the Delaware County Intermediate Unit and the Montgomery County Association for the Blind.
 She also served as District 6 Director of AER's O&M Division 9 from 2002-2004.
 Kerry is proud to be a Penn-Del AER member and will bring her creative and innovative spirit to the board.